-If you need spare parts for your Aspire 3620 laptop (or any other laptops) try to search here.
 If you search by the laptop model and part name, most likely you’ll find it.
 For example, if you need a new keyboard, search for Aspire 3620 keyboard.

 First of all turn off the laptop, unplug the power adapter and remove the battery.
 Remove the hard drive and memory covers from the bottom.

 Remove four screws securing the hard drive assembly.
 After that slide the hard drive to the left and disconnect it from the motherboard.
 Now you can remove the hard drive assembly from the laptop.

 If you are replacing the hard drive, you’ll have to remove the mounting bracket from the old one and install it on a new hard drive.

 Disconnect two antenna wires from the wireless card (two yellow circles) and remove the wireless card same way you remove the memory module.